OREGONPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Oregon municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement.

-PFAS chemicals like PFOA and PFOS are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other PFAS products.
-Over time, these harmful chemicals have seeped into drinking water systems, contaminated groundwater, and even private drinking water wells throughout Oregon.
-Exposure to PFAS compounds has been linked to adverse health effects, including kidney cancer and other serious health problems.
+PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
+Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Oregon.

 ESTIMATED SETTLEMENT AWARDS: